Morgawr/yokubi/src/Section1/Part2/Lesson20.md

 Note: the "doing" in the second sentence is stressed in italics to indicate tone in English.

-You can imagine the first to be used when asking your friend over the phone what they are up to, just cause you’re curious and are looking for a topic of conversation.
+You can imagine the first to be used when asking your friend over the phone what they are up to, just cause you're curious and are looking for a topic of conversation.
 However, the second one sounds more inquisitive, maybe even aggressive, and you can imagine using it if you see someone breaking into your car as you catch him red-handed.
 Like "Dude, wtf are you doing?"
 You are expecting, even demanding, some explanation.

 In a similar way, when we make statements with an explanatory nuance, we use んだ.
 Just like questions with の？ are seeking clarification, statements with んだ are providing an explanation or additional information that the speaker wants to make known to the listener.

-There are a few usages that are common with んだ but we won’t go over all of them here as it is a very nuanced topic that is hard to explain and beyond the scope of a beginner guide.
+There are a few usages that are common with んだ but we won't go over all of them here as it is a very nuanced topic that is hard to explain and beyond the scope of a beginner guide.
 You will see them used a lot through immersion and exposure.
 Just be aware of this basic difference:

 <pre>
 私は日本人です
 I am Japanese

 私は日本人なんです
-Actually, I am Japanese (You didn’t know this, but I am Japanese)
+Actually, I am Japanese (You didn't know this, but I am Japanese)
 </pre>

 The former sounds like a simple statement, matter of fact.
 You are stating something about yourself.
 The latter, on the other hand, sounds like you are explaining something or trying to clarify a situation.
 Its specific meaning depends on the context, however the nuance that comes across is that you feel like you need to provide an explanation or clarification by stating that fact.